 - Minimize land clearing activities.
 Revegetate bare areas to minimize erosion to the lake.
 Roads and paths to the lake should be curved to reduce erosion.

 - Maintain a buffer zone of natural vegetation along the shore to contain erosion and assimilate nutrients before they reach the lake.
-Click here to download a DES Factsheet on Maintaining Vegetation Within the Protected Shoreland.
+Click here to download a DES Factsheet on Vegetation Management for Water Quality

 - Keep the shore natural.
 Man-made beaches do not stay and usually are illegal.
 You must obtain a permit from the State of New Hampshire Wetlands Board in order to put any amount of sand on the shoreline.
 The water currents and waves will wash away the sand.
 Algae blooms and increased weed growth will result and critical edge habitat belonging to freshwater clams, mussels and fish breeding will be jeopardized.